wso2/docs-choreo-dev/en/docs/consume/test-api.md

     If you want to test the API in your sandbox environment before invoking it in the development/production environment, select the endpoint with the **Sandbox** label.

     !!! info
-        An endpoint with the **Sandbox** label will be vailable if you specified a [sandbox endpoint](../deploy/deploy-your-component.md#enter-sandbox-endpoint) for the API  when you deployed it.
+        You can provide a sandbox endpoint for testing purposes when you deploy your REST API.
+For more information, see [Deploy Your Component](../deploy/deploy-your-component.md).

     To try out the API in the development/production environment, select the endpoint with the **Development** or **Production** label as relevant.